pradeep3sep/interviewquestion/README JavaScript.md

 > ### What is eval
 The eval() function evaluates JavaScript code represented as a string.
-The string can be a JavaScript expression, variable, statement, or sequence of statements.
+The string can be a JavaScript expression, variable, statement, or sequence of statements. isko hum calculator me use kar sakte h, '10+3' as a string pass kar do ye 13 return karega.
 ```
 console.log(eval("1 + 2")); //  3
 ```